 We began our 10-day petsitting adventure by flying directly from London to Budapest using a budget airline.
 It’s always best to book flight tickets in advance before the prices are hiked up (unless you’re scouting the Ryanair last-minute deals page!)..
 So we booked our flights 6 weeks before departure.
 For us flying from Stansted airport as this was the cheapest option.

 Thankfully, our homeowners were kind enough to pick us up from the airport and drop us back off at the end of our holiday.
+While this is not a requirement in Housesitting it is a nice gesture of good will many homeowners are doing now if they can.
 However, had this not been the case we would have used public transport, buying a single-use ticket at one of the airport kiosks.

 Dogsitting in Budapest